 Arlene’s essays have appeared in such journals as Art in America, The Independent, Theatre, High Performance and Tikkun.
 Her books include Crossroads: Reflections on the Politics of Culture; New Creative Community: The Art of Cultural Development; Community, Culture and Globalization; The Culture of Possibility: Art, Artists & The Future; and her novels, Clarity and The Wave.

 Arlene has helped dozens of organizations to make plans and solve problems.
 They include nonprofits such as the Independent Television Service, the National Campaign for Freedom of Expression, and the New Museum of Contemporary Art; foundations such as the Rockefeller Foundation and the Paul Robeson Fund for Independent Media; a score of state arts agencies; and many others.

-She is President of the Board of Directors of The Shalom Center.
+She serves as Chief Policy Wonk of the U.S. Department of Arts and Culture and President of the Board of Directors of The Shalom Center.
 She has served as Vice Chair of the Board of ALEPH: Alliance for Jewish Renewal, and Tsofah/President of Congregation Eitz Or in Seattle.
 She co-founded such activist groups as the San Francisco Artworkers’ Coalition, the California Visual Artists Alliance, Bay Area Lawyers for the Arts and Draft Help.

 Born in New York, Arlene grew up in the San Francisco Bay Area, where she now lives.

 When I think of insightful, articulate individuals for speaking engagements or important deliberations, I always think of Arlene Goldbard.
 Flawlessly articulate and well-read, Arlene consistently has made important contributions to our work.